IEP Accommodations in Tennessee

 What IEP accommodations are available in Tennessee?

-Tennessee IEPs must specify all accommodations that enable the child with a disability to access the general education curriculum and participate in state and district assessments.
-Under Tenn.
+Tennessee IEPs must specify all accommodations that enable the child with a disability to access the general education curriculum and participate in state and district assessments, as required by Tenn.
 Comp.
 R. & Regs.
-0520-01-09-.12, the IEP must include supplementary aids and services and program modifications that will be provided to or on behalf of the child.
-For statewide assessments such as the Tennessee Comprehensive Assessment Program (TCAP) and End-of-Course (EOC) exams, the IEP team must specify any individual accommodations the child needs, or determine that the child will take the Tennessee Alternate Assessment (TAA), explaining why the child cannot participate in the regular assessment.
-Tennessee's Assessment Accommodations Manual, published by TDOE, defines which accommodations are permitted for TCAP and EOC assessments.
-All accommodations must be provided at no cost to the family as part of FAPE.
-Teachers and service providers must be informed of the specific accommodations in the IEP and their responsibility for implementing them.
+0520-01-09-.12(1)(d)-(f) and Tenn.
+Code Ann. § 49-10-103.
+The IEP must include supplementary aids and services and program modifications that will be provided to or on behalf of the child.
+For statewide assessments — the Tennessee Comprehensive Assessment Program (TCAP) for grades 3-8 and End-of-Course (EOC) exams for high school — the IEP team must specify individual accommodations the child needs, consistent with TDOE's Assessment Accommodations Manual.
+If the IEP team determines the child will take the Tennessee Alternate Assessment (TAA), the IEP must explain why the child cannot participate in the regular assessment and why the TAA is appropriate (0520-01-09-.09(1)(c); 34 CFR 300.320(a)(6)).
+All accommodations must be provided at no cost to the family as part of FAPE (Tenn.
+Code Ann. § 49-10-102(6)).
+Teachers and service providers must be informed of the specific accommodations in the IEP and their responsibility for implementing them (34 CFR 300.323(d)).
+Tennessee's IEP team determination of accommodations must be based on individual student needs as documented in evaluation data and present levels.

 What Tennessee Requires